-Undergraduate students may repeat a course for a change of grade.
-A request to repeat a course for a change of grade must be submitted through Undergraduate Degree Works (available in the Undergraduate Academic Affairs channel of the MyIIT portal) by using the petition tab.
+Undergraduate students may request to repeat a course and must submit the request through Undergraduate Degree Works (available in the Undergraduate Academic Affairs channel of the MyIIT portal) by using the petition tab.
 This request should be made after a student registers for the course the second time.
 The course repeat policy is as follows:

-- A maximum of three 100- and 200-level courses may be repeated for a change of grade.
-A maximum of three 300- and 400-level courses may be repeated for a change of grade.
-Course repeats not used for 100- and 200-level courses cannot be carried forward to 300- and 400-level courses. - · Both grades will be recorded on the official transcript. - Both the grade and credit hours from the first course are removed from a student's GPA calculation if a course is repeated for a change of grade. - Only the second grade will be used to compute the GPA, even if the second grade is lower, except when the second grade is "I", "R", "S", "U", "W", "X", or "AU". - A course repeated for a change of grade must be taken within one calendar year after initial enrollment in that course or the next time the course is offered (whichever is longer). - The same course may be repeated only once for a change of grade. - If a course is no longer offered by the university, the provision to repeat the course for a change of grade does not apply. - Repeating a course for a change of grade when the first grade is a "C" or "B" requires the approval of a student's faculty adviser.
+- A maximum of three 100- and 200-level courses may be repeated.
+A maximum of three 300- and 400-level courses may be repeated.
+Course repeats not used for 100- and 200-level courses cannot be carried forward to 300- and 400-level courses. - Both grades will be recorded on the official transcript. - Both the grade and credit hours from the first course will be removed from a student's GPA calculation.

+- Only the second grade will be used to compute the GPA, even if the second grade is lower, except when the second grade is "I", "R", "S", "U", "W", "X", or "AU". - A repeated course must be taken within one calendar year after initial enrollment in that course or the next time the course is offered (whichever is longer). - The same course may be repeated only once. - If a course is no longer offered by the university, the provision to repeat the course does not apply. - Repeating a course when the first grade is a "C" or "B" requires the approval of a student's faculty adviser.